iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/3-initialize-sample-application/_index.md

 1. Click Manager App.
 2. You will be prompted to enter a username and password.
-Use following the case sensitive credentials to login to the Tomcat Manager App.
+Use following credentials to login to the Tomcat Manager App.

 Username: admin
 Password: welcome1

 ![Manager App](images/managerApp.png)

 {{% notice title="Tip" style="primary"  icon="lightbulb" %}}
 If you are having "401 Unauthorized" issues when clicking on "Manager App", try to use an incognito window or a different browser.
-If the issues persist even with a different web browser, let your instructor know, it may be a misconfiguration problem.
+If the issues persist even with a different web browser, let your instructor know, it may be a configuration problem.
 {{% /notice %}}

 You should now see the Tomcat Manager App page.
 Under the **Deploy** section enter the following values:

-3. Enter /Supercar-Trader in the **Context Path**: field.
+3. Enter **/Supercar-Trader** in the **Context Path**: field.
 4. Enter the following path in the **WAR or Directory path:** field.

 ```bash